Sutlej Yamuna link canal: Sharda-Yamuna Link (SYL) Canal

-The Haryana government is silent on the proposed Sharda-Yamuna Link (SYL) Canal about which a National Perspective Plan (NPP) was formulated by the Union. ministry of water resources development in 1980, considering large scale inter-basin water transfer proposals for transfer of water from surplus regions to deficit regions.
-This canal will also solve the major flood problems in Uttarakhand.
+The Haryana government remains silent on the proposed Sharda-Yamuna Link (SYL) Canal, for which a National Perspective Plan (NPP) was formulated by the Union Ministry of Water Resources Development in 1980.
+This plan considered large-scale inter-basin water transfer proposals to move water from surplus regions to deficit regions.
+Additionally, this canal is expected to address the significant flood problems in Uttarakhand.

-Punjab has no surplus water to give to Haryana and it should instead be given from the Sharda-Yamuna Link canal said AAP leader H S Phoolka.
+Punjab has no surplus water to provide to Haryana; instead, it should be sourced from the Sharda-Yamuna Link Canal, stated AAP leader H. S. Phoolka.

+Popular culture

+Shubhdeep Singh Sidhu, popularly known as Sidhu Moose Wala, released a song titled SYL about the project.